The two types of Federal legislation providing for an Indigenous community to assess and tax occupiers of its reserves are:

 First Nations Tax Commission (FNTC) supports the band as it develops the bylaws and reviews them once they are completed.
 The FNTC may also intervene in disputes to try and facilitate an agreement.
 All Indian Act assessment and taxation bylaws must be approved by the Minister of Indian and Northern Affairs Canada, but FMA assessment and taxation laws need approval only of the FNTC.

-First Nations in British Columbia have all adopted independent taxation as their model of taxation.
+Indigenous communities in British Columbia have all adopted independent taxation as their model of taxation.